atisu/typepaste/README.md

 # TypePaste #

-Pastes clipboard data to the current active window by emulating actual keypresses (using PyAutoGUI).
+Pastes clipboard data into the current active window by emulating actual keypresses (using PyAutoGUI).

 Assumes US Keyboard layout.